wave-centre/cibig/docs/course_materials/LINUX1/linux1_PRACTICE.md

 As we are using this database for the first time, we need to create all the indexes for the local Uniprot ` database with the `makeblastdb` command.

 * Go to the `Bank` directory and list its contents.
-* copy the uniprot_plant.fasta file from the /scratch/SHARED directory into the Bank directory
+* copy the uniprot_splant.fasta file from the /scratch/SHARED directory into the Bank directory
 * count the number of sequences in this databank - `grep`
 * Create the blast index for the uniprot database by typing :

 ```
-makeblastdb -in uniprot_plant.fasta -dbtype prot -parse_seqids
+makeblastdb -in uniprot_splant.fasta -dbtype prot -parse_seqids
 ```

 * List the content of the directory to check if the database has been indexed